-- 12 Tbsp unsalted butter, cut in pieces
+- 8 Tbsp cold unsalted butter ~ cut in pieces

 - 1/2 tsp vanilla or almond extract

-- milk, cream, or half and half to thin
+- 4 Tbsp milk, cream, or half and half to thin, or more as needed

 - Put flour, sugar, baking powder, baking soda, and salt in the bowl of a food processor and pulse to combine.